-Both foreign investors and companies have the possibility of doing business in the Seychelles through various business forms.
+Both foreign investors and companies have the possibility of doing business in Seychelles through various business forms.
 Even if the international business company (IBC) is the most employed type of structure used by foreign investors, companies have several choices.
-Among these are the branch office, the subsidiary and the representative office.
+Among these are the branch office, the subsidiary, and the representative office.

 Our company registration agents in Seychelles can explain the differences between the types of structures available for foreign companies interested in setting up a presence in this country.